Australian tech industry at a crossroads: Daniel Petre

 Finally, he said the lack of corporate research and development is also a big issue for Australia.

-"Australian corporates spend, it's a technical term called sweet f**k all on R&D," he said.
+"Australian corporates spend, it's a technical term called sweet f**k all, on R&D," he said.
 "It's really low.
+Let's take Procter and Gamble and a large grocery company, I don't know, pick a name.
+You'll see that the FMCG companies in the U.S. are spending 8 or 9 per cent of revenue on R&D. What are the Australian equivalents spending?
+Sub 1 per cent.

+"[Equivalent] Australian corporations are in oligopolies protected by market characteristics and structures, they watch [innnovations] coming over and respond as opposed to looking over the horizon as to what the product should be in 10 years not in 3 or 6 months' time."

 Follow CIO Australia on Twitter and Like us on Facebook… Twitter: @CIO_Australia, Facebook: CIO Australia, or take part in the CIO conversation on LinkedIn: CIO Australia